th174/MFA-Buster/README.md

 ![Passcode](MFAB/Screenshots/7.png)

 8. For any additional logins to Duke services, repeat steps 6 and 7.
+No phone required!